7 Public Health Programs Libraries Can Implement

 1. Health Information Literacy Workshops

 One of the most valuable roles libraries can play in public health is helping community members learn how to find and evaluate reliable health information.
+Health information literacy workshops can teach participants how to:

 • Identify trustworthy medical information online